msatula/LSAT-Data-Analysis/README.md

 - **Matt Satula**

 ## File Description
-This repository contains an HTML file generated from a Jupyter Notebook or another statistical computing tool.
-The document presents data analysis, visualizations, and interpretations based on LSAT-related data.

 ## To Use
 - Open the file `LSAT Data Analysis STAT340.html` in a web browser to view the analysis.